 The mission of the UNC Hussman School of Journalism and Media is to prepare students to ignite the public conversation in our state, the nation and the world, and to understand the role of communication in fostering democracy.

 The school offers bachelor's, master's and doctoral degrees, and administers a variety of professional development and distance-learning programs.
-Enrollment includes about 1,000 undergraduates and 125 graduate students in addition to professional development and distance education students.
 Our faculty members are international thought leaders whose scholarly and creative activities are visible and respected in the public realm.

 Through a revamped curriculum, students learn the skills they need to succeed in the new media environment, whether they pursue careers in journalism, advertising, public relations or other communications fields.

 The school offers undergraduate areas of study in advertising & public relations and journalism.

 Special programs in business journalism, environment and science communication, health communication, Latino journalism and media, sports communication, science and medical journalism and a joint M.A./J.D. degree are also offered.